microsoft/WingtipTicketsSaaS-MultiTenantDB/README.md

 ## Wingtip Tickets SaaS - Multi-Tenant Database
 Sample multi-tenant SaaS application and management scripts built on SQL Database using a sharded multi-tenant database model.
-This is one of three versions of the application available that differ in the tenancy model used in the database.
+This is one of three versions of the application available that differ in the tenancy model used in the database layer.

 ![Versions of Wingtip Tickets SaaS apps](./Documentation/AppVersions.PNG)